 Recent exhibitions at the gallery include Line & Smudge by local artist Ogonga Thon, which depicts Kenyans’ relationship with alcohol, and Out of Five by German painter and printmaker Mathias Muelhe.

-Since its inception in 2013, Shifteye has gained popularity over a short period of time.
+Since its inception in 2013, Shifteye has gained popularity over a short period.

 It offers a refreshing take on Nairobi’s contemporary art scene.